 - $9,000,000 medical malpractice settlement.
 A patient suffered severe hypoxic encephalopathy due to the delay in calling a code in the hospital emergency department.
 The sixteen minute delay resulted in a deprivation of oxygen which resulted in permanent injuries.

-- $3,500,000 medical malpractice settlement against a Michigan hsopital and surgeon.
+- $3,500,000 medical malpractice settlement against a Michigan hospital and surgeon.
 The minor patient suffered severe and irreversible neurological deficits after undergoing surgery to repair a skeletal abnormality.
 The complications that resulted in the post-operative deficits were avoidable.

 - $3,500,000 surgery malpractice settlement.
 The patient suffered a spinal cord injury due to a physician’s negligent recommendation of a procedure to fill a collapsed vertebrae.
-The physician ‘s failure to abandon the procedure after noting signs of neurologic injury caused the patient’s paraplegia.
+The physician ‘s failure to abandon the procedure after noting signs of neurological injury caused the patient’s paraplegia.

 - $3,100,000 stroke malpractice settlement.
 A patient had a stroke during a bone marrow transplant due to physician’s failure to aggressively treat his dangerously elevated blood pressure.
 The failure caused a left temporo-occipital intracerebral hemorrhagic stroke, leaving the patient significantly injured.